Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 But first, let’s define what precisely a permalink or URL is.

-Permalink simply means permanent link, and it is another word for URL (Uniform Resource Locator); it is used to locate a page, resources, or post on a website.
+Permalinks simply mean permanent links, which is another word for URL (Uniform Resource Locator).
+It is used to locate a page, resource, or post on a website.

 A permalink is the address to locate a web page, post, or other content on your website.

-Usually, it includes your domain name, followed by other parts that lead to the resources, posts, or pages.
-These other parts of the permalink or URL might consist of tags, country-specific subdirectories, categories, dates, years, post author, etc.
+Typically, it includes your domain name, followed by additional url path that direct users to specific resources, posts, or pages.
+These other parts of the permalink or URL may include tags, country-specific subdirectories, categories, dates, years, post author, and so on.

-An SEO-friendly URL or permalink helps search engines understand the page’s content, help users navigate, discover information, and ensure a better user experience.
+An SEO-friendly URL, also known as a permalink, helps search engines understand the page’s content, facilitates user navigation and discovery of information, and ultimately ensures a better user experience.

 Next, I discuss determining the best URL structure for your website type.